tatethurston/nextjs-routes/README.md

 ## Highlights

-0️⃣ Zero config
+🦄 Zero config

-💨 Types only -- no runtime dependencies
+💨 Types only -- no additional runtime overhead or dependencies

 🛠 No more broken links